kgoebber/metpy_thebook/weather_technology/surface_obs.md

 Please note that this is not all-inclusive.
 There is additional information that can be displayed on a surface station plot; however, this covers the basics.

-**Observational Charts -- Surface Chart**

-Making and reading our surface charts are important, as it is essential to read them quickly to diagnose the constantly changing environment.
-A surface map can tell you a lot of information about the current environment.
-Observations near big bodies of water will likely have differing characteristics than stations just a little farther inland.
-Additionally, there will be differences between observations near cities versus out in the middle of cornfields.
-These variations in meteorological parameters could be very important to the future evolution of the weather at a given location.
-Therefore, it is important to completely understand how surface maps are created and be able to explain meteorological differences between different regions.

-We have previously described how to read a surface observation, now we will create our own surface maps using the computer.